Jus sanguinis: Complications due to imposed boundaries

 Some modern European states which arose out of the dissolved Austro-Hungarian or Ottoman empires have huge numbers of ethnic populations outside of their new 'national' boundaries, as do most of the former Soviet states.
 Such long-standing diasporas do not conform to codified 20th-century European rules of citizenship.

 In many cases, jus sanguinis rights are mandated by international treaty, with citizenship definition imposed by the national and international community.
 In other cases, minorities are subject to legal and extra-legal persecution and choose to immigrate to their ancestral home country.
 States offering jus sanguinis rights to ethnic citizens and their descendants include Italy, Greece, Turkey, Bulgaria, Lebanon, Armenia, Hungary and Romania.
-Each is required by international treaty to extend those rights.